 Michelle FriedmanExecutive Director of Marketing & Communications

 She holds a BS in Communication Studies from Boston University and an MFA in Creative Writing from The New School.
-She lives in Brooklyn with her husband, Adam.
+She lives in Brooklyn with her husband and two kids.

 Development & Human Resources Read Bio

 Linda Faison, MBAExecutive Director of Organizational

 Linda Faison has dedicated nearly 30 years to her career in human resources.
 For the past 11 years, she has directed organizational development and human resources management at the Schwarzman Animal Medical Center.
 In this role, she serves as administrator of the organization’s compensation program, manages policy development, and handles compliance oversight and multiple retirement plans for our more than 400 employees.
 A skilled negotiator, Linda has instituted several cost-saving initiatives, including health and welfare plan renewals.
 She has also developed and introduced a career ladder program for AMC’s clinical staff, establishing valuable workforce retention.

 Before joining AMC, Linda was Vice President of Human Resources at Barnert Hospital and served as Vice President of Human Resources at St. Mary’s Hospital.
 Linda received her MBA from New Jersey Institute of Technology and her BS degree from Rutgers University.
 Linda resides in New Jersey with her husband and enjoys spending quality time with her family and serving in her local community.

 Pompeii ConoverExecutive Director of Information Technology Read Bio

 Pompeii ConoverExecutive Director of Information Technology